 How Can a Company Know Which EU Regulation has Been Transposed Into Liechtensteiner, Icelandic or Norwegian Law?

-Whiel it’s increasingly difficult for companies to stay current on the trade laws all around the world, E2open maintains extensive trade content on government regulations and international business rules in our Global Knowledge® database.
+Whiel it’s increasingly difficult for companies to stay current on the trade laws all around the world, e2open maintains extensive trade content on government regulations and international business rules in our Global Knowledge® database.
 We cover over 160 countries, roughly 95% of world trade, making our trade content and content management process the best in the industry.
-Global Knowledge® is tightly integrated within our suite of Global Trade and Logistics Applications that are used by leading companies all around the world.
+Global Knowledge® is tightly integrated within our Global Trade Management and Transportation and Logistics suites that are used by leading companies all around the world.